hsk/trans/typeclass/overload2.md

   The latter are perhaps less essential than the former: neither Miranda nor SML support overloading of the latter sort, and Kaes considered only this restricted form of overloading in his original paper [Kae88].

   As an example of the value of this restriction, consider the phrase `[] == []`.
   In Haskell, this phrase as it stands is ambiguous, and hence meaningless: one must disambiguate by specifying the type of the list elements.
   This is because the meaning of the program is given by the translation `eqList eqElt [] []`, where `eqList` is equality on lists, and `eqElt` is equality over on the list elements.

-  In our restricted system, we are guaranteed that the phrase [] == [] has a meaning independent of types; and that all valid translations yield this meaning.
+  In our restricted system, we are guaranteed that the phrase `[] == []` has a meaning independent of types;
+  and that all valid translations yield this meaning.
   The implementor has a choice: overloading may be implemented by run-time branching, corresponding to the untyped dynamic semantics of Section 3, or by compile-time translation, corresponding to the typed static semantics of Section 4.
-  In the latter case, a valid translation of the program is eqList undef [] [], where undef is the function that is everywhere undefined; this is because coherence guarantees that if the program doesn't force a translation, then any translation will do.
+  In the latter case, a valid translation of the program is `eqList undef [] []`, where `undef` is the function that is everywhere undefined;
+  this is because coherence guarantees that if the program doesn't force a translation, then any translation will do.
-  For unrestricted Haskell the compiler writer must choose a translation, because there is no dynamic semantics, and must choose eqElt rather that undef, because there is no suitable coherence result.
+  For unrestricted Haskell the compiler writer must choose a translation, because there is no dynamic semantics, and must choose `eqElt` rather that `undef`, because there is no suitable coherence result.

   Thus, our restriction of type classes ensures additional useful properties that hold.
   These additional properties in turn make it possible for us to consider a generalisation of type classes.

-### Generalising type classes
+#### Generalising type classes

   Type classes constrain type variables to range over types at which certain overloaded operators are defined.
   This appears to be closely related to bounded polymorphism, which constrains type variables to range over types that are subtypes of a given type [CW85, BTCGS91].
   Indeed, one can use type classes to mimic bounded polymorphism for the usual subtyping relation on records [Pet94].
   But, annoyingly, this mimicry works only for monomorphic records; type classes are not quite powerful enough to handle polymorphic records.

-  For instance, one would expect the operations xcoord and ycoord to apply to any record type that contains those fields, for instance it should apply both to a type Point containing just those two fields, and to a type CPoint that contains both those fields plus a colour.
+  For instance, one would expect the operations `xcoord` and `ycoord` to apply to any record type that contains those fields, for instance it should apply both to a type `Point` containing just those two fields, and to a type `CPoint` that contains both those fields plus a colour.
   Here is how one can mimic such records in Haskell.

     class (Pointed a) where